test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * `How does the content of a configuration files in JSON format look like?`_

 * `How does the RobotFramework AIO access configuration files?`_

+* `How to enable the test suites management in RobotFramework AIO?`_

 2. `Exercises`_